 You will need to bring your driver’s license or state ID card and your social security card to the meeting of creditors.
 All other requirements will be handled by our Milwaukee bankruptcy attorney.Jump To Top What if I can’t afford the bankruptcy filing fees?

 If you cannot afford bankruptcy filing fees in full at the time the case is filed, payment in installments can be arranged.Jump To Top What is the filing fee for a Chapter 7 as compared to a Chapter 13 bankruptcy?

 In the United States, bankruptcy courts charge a fee to file a case under their jurisdiction.
-The costs are the same across the United States.
+The costs of filing for bankruptcy are the same across the United States.
 The filing fee for a Chapter 7 is $335.00, and the fee to file a Chapter 13 is $310.00Jump To Top What is the difference between Chapter 7 and Chapter 13 Bankruptcy in Wisconsin?